 Valley Public Library was founded by the Valley Woman’s Club in 1902 with a collection of 40 books.
-It now holds over 10,000 items, including books, magazines, audio books, DVDs, and microscope kits.
+It now holds over 10,000 items, including books, magazines, audio books, DVDs, board games, and microscope kits.
 The library has been housed in several of Valley’s historic buildings, including the Masonic building at 108 N. Spruce Street, the former home of Valley Floral at 223 N. Spruce Street, the 1924 high school building, and now stands at 232 N. Spruce Street.

 The building’s history as a bank can be seen in authentic touches such as the safe deposit vault and brick interior walls.
 Patrons can browse books related to Valley’s and Nebraska’s past and present in the vault, which holds our Nebraska collection.